Create a new sandbox

 Sandbox created

-Single-sandbox shape — SandboxListItem plus access_token.
+Single-sandbox shape — SandboxListItem plus access_token and bound secrets.

 Current state of the sandbox. active means running; paused means paused and awaiting resume. resuming is a transient state observed while the platform restores a paused sandbox (e.g. via auto-resume on /exec); clients should retry shortly.